An online symposium about affecting change through artist-in-residencies

 Residencies are strongly rooted in their local environments, where artists often directly engage with people and social issues from the locality of the residency.
 Following the social and political unrest and the drastically changed ways of life that face us all, as (small) institutions we are now considering ways to positively impact and shape our local contexts and roles in society.
 How do we work towards reconfiguring our positions and practice – in the midst of the corona crisis and global protests against inequality?

-You will find a reader attached below with inspiration and/or food for thought, both written and in podcasts, many by participants in the programme.
+Additionally you will find a reader attached below with inspiration and/or food for thought, both written and in podcasts, many by participants in the programme.

 Contact for more information: [email protected]